ordersage/paper-artifact/README.md

 We note that this is a large file; it is 162 MB compressed, and 8.3 GB decompressed.

-#### Google Collab Version of Our Jupyter Notebook
+#### Google Colab Version of Our Jupyter Notebook

 https://colab.research.google.com/drive/1JSgLaILACBGWKQW4X0I6xxFgwpe4-yuN

 The data from our long-term dataset is analyzed with a Jupyter notebook.
 The main copy of this notebook is stored in this repository as `Analysis_of_long_term_CloudLab_dataset.ipynb`.
-For convenience, we have a copy of the notebook available on Google Collab at the above URL so that the evaluator does not need to have their own instance of Jupyter.
+For convenience, we have a copy of the notebook available on Google Colab at the above URL so that the evaluator does not need to have their own instance of Jupyter.

 ### Experiment Repositories For OrderSage Case Studies